A book on ethics and philosophy of values

 suivre sur twitter

-One finds it, explicitly expressed, in the work of Nietzsche: Whatever has value in the world does not have value in itself, by its nature - nature is always value-less: but it was given a value at some time as a present - and it was we who gave this present!
+We find it, as it stands, in Nietzsche: Whatever has value in the world does not have value in itself, by its nature - nature is always value-less: but it was given a value at some time as a present - and it was we who gave this present!
 1.

-Throughout the Nietzschean text, we remark the repeated assertion that world has no value: Whoever were to unveil for us the essence of the world would give us all the most disagreeable disillusionment 2.
+Throughout the Nietzschean text, we see the repeated assertion that the world has no value: Whoever were to unveil for us the essence of the world would give us all the most disagreeable disillusionment 2.

-Thus the famous Nietzschean suspicion is not necessarily turned against nihilism, but can be used to defend it: Man is a reverent animal.
+So Nietzsche's famous suspicion is not necessarily intended to detect nihilism in order to combat it; it can also be a weapon for nihilism: Man is a reverent animal.
 But he is also mistrustful; and that the world is not worth what we thought it was, that is about as certain as anything of which our mistrust has finally got hold.
 The more mistrust, the more philosophy 3.

-The answer is, we must follow the example of physicians and artists: Here we could learn something from physicians, when for example they dilute what is bitter or add wine and sugar to a mixture - but even more from artists who are really continually trying to bring off such inventions and feats.
+The answer is to take inspiration from physicians and artists: Here we could learn something from physicians, when for example they dilute what is bitter or add wine and sugar to a mixture - but even more from artists who are really continually trying to bring off such inventions and feats.

-Artists mix colors, modify view angles, and put distance between objects and them; in this way, they make them bearable: Moving away from things until there is a good deal that one no longer sees and there is much that our eye has to add if we are still to see them at all; or seeing things around a corner and as cut out and framed; or to place them so that they partially conceal each other and grant us only glimpses of architectural perspectives; or looking at them through tinted glass or in the light of the sunset; or giving them a surface and skin that is not fully transparent - all this we should learn from artists while being wiser than they are in other matters.
+Artists blur colours, change angles, and put distance between themselves and the object; in this way they come to make it bearable: Moving away from things until there is a good deal that one no longer sees and there is much that our eye has to add if we are still to see them at all; or seeing things around a corner and as cut out and framed; or to place them so that they partially conceal each other and grant us only glimpses of architectural perspectives; or looking at them through tinted glass or in the light of the sunset; or giving them a surface and skin that is not fully transparent - all this we should learn from artists while being wiser than they are in other matters.
 For with them this subtle power usually comes to an end where art ends and life begins; but we want to be the poets of our life - first of all in the smallest, most everyday matters 4.

-We see that Nietzsche betrays his nihilism here.
-He considers the world as valueless, though he criticized Christianity for this very reason: That fictitious world has its sources in hatred of the natural (—the real!—), and is no more than evidence of a profound uneasiness in the presence of reality....
+Nietzsche's nihilism shines through.
+He denies all value to the real world, even though he criticised Christianity for this very reason: That fictitious world has its sources in hatred of the natural (—the real!—), and is no more than evidence of a profound uneasiness in the presence of reality....
 This explains everything.
 Who alone has any reason for living his way out of reality?
 The man who suffers under it 5.

-If Nietzsche blames reality, as being valueless, does he affirm the value of the unreality, e.g. dream or ideal?
-It is no more the case: If we are "disappointed," it is at least not regarding life: rather we are now facing up to all kinds of "desiderata."
+If Nietzsche can't stand reality, because it lacks value, perhaps we could think that he is affirming the value of the unreal, of the dream, of the ideal.
+But this is not the case: If we are "disappointed," it is at least not regarding life: rather we are now facing up to all kinds of "desiderata".
 With scornful wrath we contemplate what are called "ideals" 6.

-If value is neither in the reality nor in the unreality, where can it be found?
+If value can be found neither in the real nor in the unreal, where can it be found?
 Nowhere.
-So what is the difference with nihilism, which I have defined as the idea that “nothing has value”?
+So where does the difference lie with nihilism, which we have defined as the affirmation that "nothing has value"?

-Perhaps it is precisely this that leads him to make the following admission: That I have hitherto been a thorough-going nihilist, I have admitted to myself only recently: the energy and radicalism with which I advanced as a nihilist deceived me about this basic fact.
+This is perhaps what leads Nietzsche to make this unheard-of admission: That I have hitherto been a thorough-going nihilist, I have admitted to myself only recently: the energy and radicalism with which I advanced as a nihilist deceived me about this basic fact.
 When one moves toward a goal it seems impossible that "goal-lessness as such" is the principle of our faith 7.
-So Nietzsche proclaims himself to be a nihilist, whereas his doctrine initially appears as opposed to nihilism; eventually, he describes himself as the first perfect nihilist of Europe who, however, has even now lived through the whole of nihilism, to the end, leaving it behind, outside himself 8.
+Nietzsche thus proclaimed himself a nihilist, even though his doctrine was initially presented as a struggle against nihilism; he came to describe himself as the first perfect nihilist of Europe who, however, has even now lived through the whole of nihilism, to the end, leaving it behind, outside himself 8.

-This admission seems to consist in a statement of failure: the creative subjectivism is unable to counter nihilism.
-Taking up the fundamental postulate of the latter, emptying world of any value, the subjectivism concedes too much to nihilism to refute it later on.
-In fact, the only axiological position capable of refuting the nihilism is the one which contradict it, and affirms that world has in itself a great value: objectivism.
+This admission seems to be an admission of failure, of the uselessness of creative subjectivism in countering nihilism.
+Taking up the fundamental postulate of the latter, emptying the world of all value, subjectivism gives too much to nihilism to be able to counter it at a later stage.
+In fact, the only axiological position that can overturn nihilism is one that stands on its ground, that is, contradicts it, and asserts that the world has great value in and by itself: this is objectivism.

 1. Ibid., §301